-Jokes aside, dumbbells on this guide are thoroughly examined by our in house and external experts to make sure we only recommend home weights that are safe to use and can effectively help you achieve your home workout goals.
+Therefore, the dumbbells in this guide are thoroughly examined by our experts using a variety of workouts.
+We only recommend weights that are safe to use at home and can effectively help you achieve your home fitness goals.

 Halting a workout to unscrew unwieldy metal spin collars and replacing weight plates can break the flow, while those who are really looking to bulk up will need plenty of weight options to choose from, which means a surplus of storage space.